Spain2394/MicromouseV1/Wiki/Bill-of-Materials.md

-# Bill of Materials :zap:
+# Bill of Materials :electron:

 This page will list everything you will need to design a micromouse.
 This design is based on the [Green Giant](http://greenye.net/Pages/Micromouse/Micromouse2011-2012.htm).